zkemail/ether-email-auth/packages/contracts/README.md

 One of its implementations is [`ECDSAOwnedDKIMRegistry`](https://github.com/zkemail/ether-email-auth/blob/main/packages/contracts/src/utils/ECDSAOwnedDKIMRegistry.sol).
 It stores the Ethereum address `signer` who can update the registry.

+We also provide another implementation called [`ForwardDKIMRegistry`](https://github.com/zkemail/ether-email-auth/blob/main/packages/contracts/src/utils/ForwardDKIMRegistry.sol).
+It stores an address of any internal DKIM registry and forwards its outputs.
+We can use it to upgrade a proxy of the ECDSAOwnedDKIMRegistry registry to a new DKIM registry with a different storage slots design by 1) upgrading its implementation into ForwardDKIMRegistry and 2) calling resetStorageForUpgradeFromECDSAOwnedDKIMRegistry function with an address of the internal DKIM registry.

 ### `Verifier` Contract
 It has a responsibility to verify a ZK proof for the [`email_auth.circom` circuit](https://github.com/zkemail/ether-email-auth/blob/main/packages/circuits/src/email_auth.circom).
 It is implemented in [`utils/Verifier.sol`](https://github.com/zkemail/ether-email-auth/blob/main/packages/contracts/src/utils/Verifier.sol).